Marketable securities (VMP): how to read them correctly?

 Frequently asked questions

-What is the difference between a VMP and an equity investment?
+What is the difference between a VMP and an equity investment?+

 The difference lies in the holding intention and the level of ownership.
 A VMP is acquired for short-term gain and typically represents less than 10% of the issuer's capital.
 An equity investment is held long-term with strategic intent, often with influence over the issuer's governance.
 In accounting terms, VMP are in class 50 (current assets) while equity investments are in class 26 (financial fixed assets).

-How are capital gains on VMP disposals taxed?
+How are capital gains on VMP disposals taxed?+

 Capital gains on VMP disposals are included in the company's taxable income and subject to corporate income tax at the applicable rate.
 Financial income received (dividends, interest) is also taxable.
-The exact regime depends on the nature of the security, the holding period and the company's size.
+The exact régime depends on the nature of the security, the holding period and the company's size.
 Consulting a chartered accountant is recommended to optimise the taxation of financial investments.

-Must a provision be created if a VMP's value drops?
+Must a provision be created if a VMP's value drops?+

 Yes.
 Under the PCG's prudence principle, if the market value of a VMP is below its carrying amount at the closing date, the company must recognise a depreciation (account 590, debited to account 68665).
 This depreciation is reversible: if the value recovers in a subsequent period, the provision can be partially or fully reversed through account 78665.

-Are money market SICAVs classified as VMP?
+Are money market SICAVs classified as VMP?+

 Yes.
 Units in money market SICAVs and UCITS are generally classified as VMP (account 508) when held for short-term cash investment purposes.
 Their low volatility and high liquidity make them a common vehicle for corporate cash surpluses, even though their returns remain modest.

-Which PCG account should be used for VMP?
+Which PCG account should be used for VMP?+

 The PCG provides several accounts depending on the type of security: 502 for treasury shares, 503 for shares, 504 for other ownership securities, 506 for bonds, 507 for Treasury bills and short-term certificates, and 508 for other VMP.
 Since 2025, disposals use accounts 7673 (gains) and 6673 (losses), in accordance with ANC regulation n°2022-06.
+CTA: Review your short-term placements and their accounting treatment

 In 2026, understanding VMP properly means connecting the investment logic, the accounting treatment and the risk assessment into a single analysis.
 Marketable securities are neither pure cash nor fixed assets: they occupy an intermediate zone that requires particular vigilance.
 Between PCG rules, the changes introduced by ANC regulation n°2022-06 and market risks, the accounting and management of VMP demand a rigorous framework.